Host diversity and adaptive vector feeding preferences shape disease burden in vector-borne diseases: Model analysis

 \subsection{Disease free equilibrium}

-At the disease free equilibrium (DFE) all individuals are in the susceptible state, and there are no active cases of the disease in the population.
-System \eqref{req}, shows that there always exists a DFE, denoted by $E_0=(0,0,0,0)$.
-Now, to study the local stability analysis of DFE, Jacobian of the system \eqref{req} is evaluated at the DFE $E_0$, and it is given by
+At the disease-free equilibrium (DFE), all individuals are in the susceptible state, and there are no infectious individuals in the population.
+The model system \eqref{req} always exhibit two disease-free equilibria (DFEs), denoted by $E_{00}=(0,0,0,0,0)$ and $E_{0K}=(0,0,0,0,K)$.
+The equilibrium $E_{00}$ indicates a VBD-free system in the absence of vector population.
+The equilibrium $E_{0K}$ corresponds to a disease-free state in which the vector population is at its carrying capacity $K$.
+Now, to study the local stability analysis of DFE, we establish the following theorem: